lemonrock/tcp-engine/README.md

 * RFC 6298 Section 5.7: We choose to use 3 × 128 milliseconds rather than 3 seconds.
 * RFC 6298 Section 2.4: We choose a default minimum of 128 milliseconds rather than one second.
 * RFC 6298 Section 2.1: We use an initial minimum of 128 milliseconds OR the most recently cached value if available.
+* RFC 6298 Section 5 (5.5): We use a set of back off scalars which do not always cause doubling when retransmitting SYN segments.
 * RFC 6093: We blackhole any segments with an `URG` flag bit set.
 * RFC 5961 Section 3.2 Page 8: We do not send a 'Challenge ACK' when in the `LISTEN` or `SYN-RECEIVED` state, as to do so may reveal that a syncookie we sent as an initial challenge is **invalid**.
 * RFC 5961: We do not implement rate limiting of 'Challenge ACK's as this can be exploited as a side-channel.
 * RFC 4821: We take the advice given and additionally enforce a lowest advertised MSS option of 984 for IPv4 and 1220 for IPv6.
 In the absence of an MSS option, we force the default MSS to these values rather than 536.
-* RFC 3360 Section 2.1: We foricbly validate that the reserved field is zero.
+* RFC 3360 Section 2.1: We forcibly validate that the reserved field is zero.
 This seems to be consistent with RFC 4727 Section 7.2: "There are not enough reserved bits to allocate any for experimentation".
 * RFC 2675: IPv6 Jumbograms are not supported.
 * RFC 1122: We do not support ICMP messages.
 * RFC 793: URG and the urgent pointer are not appropriate in the modern internet and are considered threats.